-Advantages of Absolute Advantage
+Advantages of an Advantage

 Absolute Cost Advantage

 Absolute cost advantage results from the specialization of labor proposed by Smith in his theory.
 Specialization of labor, or division of labor, results in a significantly higher productivity per unit of labor, and in turn, a lower cost of production.
-Smith also used the concept of “Economies of Scale” to explain the lowering of production costs, as a higher output due to labor diversification would significantly reduce production cost.
+Smith also used the concept of “Economies of Scale” to explain the lowering of production costs, as a higher output due to labor diversification would significantly reduce production costs.

-A country would produce those goods that are naturally favoring its climatic environment.
+A country should produce those goods that are naturally favoring its climatic environment.
 The type of goods produced would also depend on the availability of natural resources.
 The presence of lots of natural resources would significantly provide an advantage to such a country while producing the goods.

 Acquired advantage includes advantages in technology and level of skill development.